Juliet Gellatley – Founder and Director

 In 2015, Juliet decided to talk to camera inside factory farms for the first time.
 She exposed the dreadful state of hens at Bird Bros inside so-called ‘enrichment cages’ (pictured below) and then pigs in mega farms in Wiltshire and Norfolk (pictured above).
 She launched both under the campaign name, Face Off, which was Viva!’s first investigation footage to go truly viral.

 She followed up the success with Face Off Dairy and along with colleagues Lex Rigby and Laura Hellwig, filmed in several dairy farms who supply the biggest global brands.

 In 2017, Juliet and Mary Frankland, Director of Dean Farm Sanctuary, teamed up and rescued a sow, Hope Apple Blossom, and her family of piglets from slaughter.
 Hope’s dance of joy became a viral internet sensation.
 Viva! and Dean Farm later returned to the same farm and, thanks to donations from Viva! supporters, rescued Britain’s Loneliest Sow – Dotty, who gave birth to five piglets soon after being liberated.

-Juliet directs Viva!Health’s campaigns with wonderful, committed staff Dr Justine Butler (and previously, Amanda Woodvine and Veronika Powell).
+Juliet directs Viva!Health’s campaigns with wonderful, committed staff member Dr Justine Butler.
 Campaigns include: Safeguarding Children’s Health, Fishing for Facts, White Lies, Globesity, Have a Heart, The Big D (diabetes and diet) and Break Free (osteoporosis).
-She organised and was a keynote speaker at the influential White Lies talk in 2006 along with health campaigner, Justine Butler.
+Juliet organised and was a keynote speaker at the influential White Lies talk in 2006 along with Dr Justine Butler.
 With Viva!Health staff, she launched a range of fact sheets on health and nutrition issues.

 In 2012, Juliet recorded three of her most popular talks: